 The third level of certification is GFSI – the highest level of third party audit currently available in the food industry.

-It consists of a group of rule books or schemes that are owned by international companies (SQF, BRC, FSSC 22000, PrimusGFS, GlobalGAP, IFS) and are benchmarked against the definitive international global food safety and quality requirements.
+It consists of a group of rule books or schemes that are owned by international companies (SQF, BRCGS, FSSC 22000, PrimusGFS, GlobalGAP, IFS) and are benchmarked against the definitive international global food safety and quality requirements.
 The companies that own the different GFSI standards by and large do not perform the audits, but instead oversee other companies called certifying bodies that conduct the audits independently.

 A GFSI audit follows the same basic pattern as a GMP audit in that you contact an approved certifying body, and then you agree to pay them to audit your GFSI documentation and your facility and business operation.

 The GFSI rule books are very extensive, each containing close to 300 rules and requiring daily record keeping, weekly or monthly meetings between leadership and key members of the staff, as well as high level quality measurements and proof that your customers are satisfied with the products your company supplies.
-GFSI schemes such as SQF and BRC are accepted by all major food businesses and the rule books can be downloaded free of charge (except for FSSC 22000).
+GFSI schemes such as SQF and BRCGS are accepted by all major food businesses and the rule books can be downloaded free of charge (except for FSSC 22000).

 In order to pass a GFSI audit, you must have extensive documentation and recordkeeping to prove that your company is operating to meet each of the 300 GFSI rules.